pyrates-neuroscience/PyRates/documentation/model_analysis/README.txt

-Model Optimization
+Model Analysis
 ------------------

-The examples in this gallery provide tutorials for different algorithms that can be used to perform parameter optimization of models implemented in PyRates.
+The examples in this gallery provide tutorials for how PyRates can be used for various model analysis workflows that are typical for numerical investigations of dynamical systems.